parku/docs/api/locations.md

 * `booking_duration_max`: maximum duration of a booking in minutes.

 The settings of a location are used in favor of the global settings that can be found in the settings endpoint.

+`required_fields` lists all additionally required fields when creating a booking for this location.
+The field names correspond to the `booking.fields.*` entries in the settings endpoint.

 ## Get availability times for location